Fritz Tegtmeier: Early life and career

+World War II

+On Friday 1 September 1939, German forces invaded Poland, which marked the beginning of World War II.
+Following his injuries sustained on 17 November 1940, Tegtmeier returned to his Staffel in the spring of 1941.

+Operation Barbarossa, the German invasion of the Soviet Union, began on 22 June 1941.
+This opened up the Eastern Front.
+In the fortnight prior, JG 54 had been moved to an airfield in Lindenthal near Rautenberg, East Prussia, present-day Uslowoje in Kaliningrad Oblast.
+Tasked with supporting Army Group North in its advance through the Baltic states towards Leningrad, the unit began combat operations shortly afterwards.
+In the opening phase of Operation Barbarossa, Tegtmeier claimed his first aerial victory.

-On 8 September, I. Gruppe moved to an airfield at Siversky located southwest of Leningrad.
-There, on 11 September he was again severely injured in a collision in his Bf 109 F-2 resulting in a crash landing at Siversky.
-He returned to active duty in April 1942 and was assigned to the 1.
+On 8 September, I. Gruppe moved to an airfield at Ziverskaya, southwest of Leningrad.
+There, on 11 September, he was again severely injured in a collision in his Bf 109 F-2, resulting in a crash landing at Ziverskaya.
+He returned to active duty in April 1942 and was assigned to 1.
 Staffel of JG 54.
-By the end of 1942 he had claimed 24 aerial victories.
+By the end of 1942, he had claimed 24 aerial victories.

 On 14 January 1943, Tegtmeier became an "ace-in-a-day" for the first time.
 That day, pilots of I. Gruppe had claimed 30 aerial victories (Luftsiege).
 He claimed aerial victories number 36 and 37 on 23 January.
-On 3 May 1943 he claimed numbers 51–53 and was posted to Ergänzungs-Jagdgruppe Ost as fighter pilot instructor.
-He returned to front line duty, this time with the 3.
-Staffel of JG 54, in September 1943.
-In November 1943 he achieved his 75th aerial victory.
-He was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 28 March 1944 following his 99th aerial victory.
-Tegtmeier was promoted to Leutnant on 20 April 1944.
-He claimed his 100th and 101st aerial victory on 3 May 1944.
+On 3 May 1943, he claimed numbers 51–53.
+Tegtmeier was then posted to Ergänzungs-Jagdgruppe Ost (EJGr Ost—Supplementary Fighter Group, East), a specialized training unit for new fighter pilots destined for the Eastern Front, where he served as a fighter pilot instructor.
+In September 1943, he returned to front line duty, this time with 3.
+Staffel of JG 54.
+In November 1943, he achieved his 75th aerial victory.
+He was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 28 March 1944, following his 99th aerial victory.
+Tegtmeier was promoted to Leutnant (second lieutenant) on 20 April 1944.
+He claimed his 100th and 101st aerial victories on 3 May 1944.
 He was the 71st Luftwaffe pilot to achieve the century mark.
-On 1 September 1944, he was made Staffelkapitän (squadron leader) of the 3.
-Staffel of JG 54.
+On 1 September 1944, he was made Staffelkapitän (squadron leader) of 3.
+Staffel.
 He succeeded Leutnant Otto Kittel who was transferred.
-By the end of 1944 his score of aerial victories stood at 139 claims.
-When he was transferred to Jagdgeschwader 7 (JG 7—7th Fighter Wing) for flight training on the Messerschmitt Me 262 jet fighter in March 1945 his score stood at 146 aerial victories.
+By the end of 1944, his score of aerial victories stood at 139.
+When he was transferred to Jagdgeschwader 7 for flight training on the Messerschmitt Me 262 jet fighter in March 1945, his score stood at 146 aerial victories.
 Tegtmeier had been nominated for the Oak Leaves to the Knight's Cross (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub).